rvalenzuelar/VITAS/README.md

 VIsualization Tool for Aircraft Synthesis
 --------------------------------------------

-VITAS is build to create plots that support the analysis of dual-Doppler radar synthesis derived from airborne platforms.
+`VITAS` is aimed to create plots that support the analysis of dual-Doppler radar synthesis derived from airborne platforms.
 The code is being developed and therefore is changing constantly.

 The current version is a python script working as command line tool.
 Hopefully, in